Radcliffe Football Club Official Website

 History

-Radcliffe FC was founded on 24th May 1949 (as Radcliffe Borough FC) at the Owd Tower Inn in Radcliffe by Jack Pickford and a committee of seventeen.
-The fledgling club became a member of the South East Lancashire Football League.
-After a short period in that league, the club joined the Manchester League before gaining access to the Lancashire Football Combination in 1963.
-In 1972, Radcliffe won the League Cup and finished third in the league.
-Two years later it was accepted into the Cheshire League, which subsequently became the North West Counties League.
+Radcliffe FC was founded on 24th May 1949 (as Radcliffe Borough FC) at the Old Tower Inn in Radcliffe by Jack Pickford and a committee of seventeen, the fledgling club then became a member of the South East Lancashire Football League.
+After a short period in that division, the club joined the Manchester League before gaining access to the Lancashire Football Combination in 1963.
+In 1970, Radcliffe won the League Cup and finished third in the league.
+By the summer of 1971, the Boro was accepted into the Cheshire County League, which subsequently became the North West Counties League.

-The first season again brought success when Radcliffe secured the Second Division championship in front of a record Stainton Park crowd of 1,468.
-After one season in the First Division, Radcliffe lifted the First Division championship in 1985 and made the step up into the newly formed Northern Premier League First Division in 1987.
-After many years of consolidation in the league, and at times, fighting against relegation, the 1995–96 season saw an upturn in the club’s fortunes, both on and off the pitch.
-The club, for the first time in its history, reached the last 16 of the FA Trophy, narrowly losing to Football Conference side, Gateshead 2–1.
+The first season at the level brought success again when Radcliffe secured the Second Division Championship in front of a record Stainton Park crowd of 1,468.
+After one season in the First Division, Radcliffe lifted the First Division Championship in 1985 and made the step up into the newly formed Northern Premier League First Division in 1987.
+After many years of consolidation in the league, and at times, fighting against relegation, the 1995/96 season saw an upturn in the club’s fortunes, both on and off the pitch.
+The club, for the first time in its history, reached the last 16 of the FA Trophy, narrowly losing to Football Conference side Gateshead by two goals to one.

-In the 2002–03 season Boro missed out on the championship by two points to Alfreton Town, and reached the 4th qualifying round of the FA Cup, losing to Chester City in front of 1,138 at Stainton Park.
-Promotion was finally won thanks to the play-offs by beating North Ferriby United in the semi-final and Chorley in the final at Stainton Park winning 4–2 on penalties after Chorley scored two goals in the last 10 minutes to make it 2–2 and take the game into extra time.
-Boro’s Jody Banim got 46 goals in what was an unbelievable season for him.
+In the 2002/03 season, the Boro missed out on the championship by two points to Alfreton Town, and reached the Fourth Qualifying Round of the FA Cup, losing to Chester City in front of 1,138 at Stainton Park.
+Promotion was finally won thanks to the play-offs by beating North Ferriby United in the semi-final, and Chorley in the final, winning 4–2 via penalties on home soil after Chorley converted twice in the final ten minutes to take the game to extra time.
+Radcliffe’s Jody Banim wrote headlines that season by scoring 46 goals in an unbelievable campaign for the frontman.

-With Boro back in the Northern Premier League Premier Division and a place in the newly formed Conference North up for grabs, promotion was obviously the aim.
-By November Boro were as high as sixth thanks to the 22 goals of Jody Banim who set an English record by scoring in 14 consecutive games.
-Boro sold Banim to Conference promotion chasers Shrewsbury Town for a record fee of £20,000 in December 2003, and without his goals the club slid down the table eventually finishing 19th and into the relegation play-offs beating Whitby Town on penalties 8–7 in the quarter-finals, before bowing out to Burscough in the semi-finals at home.
-In 2004–05 the club finished 9th in the Northern Premier League.
-The club continued to be near the play-offs and solid midtable finishes followed but after 4 seasons were relegated back to the first division in 2007, where the club have remained until 2019.
-Mid-table finishes and the occasional battle against relegation was the order of the next decade after a decade of success and a few cup runs.
+By November in their new division, Boro were as high as sixth thanks to 22 goals from Jody Banim who set an English record by scoring in 14 consecutive games.
+The club sold Banim to Conference promotion chasers Shrewsbury Town for a record fee of £20,000 in December 2003, and without his goals, Radcliffe steadily declined down the table eventually finishing 19th and into the relegation play-offs beating Whitby Town on penalties 8–7 in the Quarter-Finals, before bowing out to Burscough in the Semi-Finals at home.
+In the 2004/05 season, the club finished 9th in the Northern Premier League and continued to be near the play-offs and solid mid-table finishes followed, but after four seasons, Radcliffe were relegated back to the First Division in 2007 where the club remained until 2019.
+Mid-table finishes and the occasional battle against relegation was the order of the next decade, after a previous 10 years of success and occasional cup runs.

 Official Partners